erickhun/blog/content/posts/investing-from-taiwan.md

 [**Interactive Brokers**](http://interactivebrokers.com/) (I'll call it IB) is the one I **highly recommend**.
 You'll access to all types of securities: ETFs, stocks and even currencies.
 It has the lowest fees to purchase them.
 It will also  allow you to access to the ETFs I've recommended earlier: IWDA and EIMI.

 The signup process is straight forward.
 Simply fill your information in the signup page, and wait few days before validation.
-Make sure to fill your tax residence since it will could impact how tax could be taken directly by the broker.
+Make sure to fill your tax residence (Taiwan) since it will could impact how tax could be taken directly by the broker (cf. below).
 Also, [*be aware of the monthly fee if your orders don't generate at least USD 10 of fees per month*](https://www1.interactivebrokers.com/en/index.php?f=4969).

 **How about local banks?**  Local banks will charge you crazy fees to access to foreign securities, but could probably be a good pick if you want to invest in Taiwanese securities.
 I won't expand on this since I didn't dig into this yet.